Skip to main content

 “She must be in a lot of pain.”
 He said sympathetically.
 “What’s wrong with her?”
 His words made Ajbante stare a little skeptical at him.
 On one hand his rough demeanor told her he was a hard worker, he claimed to know enough about horses to land the job, yet he could not realise a cow was in labour.

 “She… she…” Ajbante stammered unsurely.
 In a flash, the conversations between her parents came to her mind as she eyed the boy.
 Could he be…?
 Ajbante’s hands trembled.
-Before she could finish her sentence Lakshmi mooed again forcing her to turn her back to him.
+Before she could finish her sentence, Lakshmi mooed again, forcing her to turn her back to him.

 “The horse shed is up ahead on the left.”
 She instructed.
 But he did not leave.
 Instead, he stood there for a while before walking up to her and kneeling down beside the cow.
 Ajbante moved a little on her haystack to give him room.

-“You should go home, Rajkumarisa, we will take care of her.”
+“You should go home, Rajkumarisa.
+We will take care of her.”
 The old man smiled reassuringly at a worried Ajbante.
 She did not move.
 She was too engrossed in watching the man lay Lakshmi on the hay and massage her belly to even notice a pair of eyes on her.
 His thoughts ran.
 Is she a princess?
 Raoji’s daughter?
 He had never seen any of his sisters or mothers in the cowshed themselves except on occasions of Gau Pujan.
 Ajbante refused with a polite shake of her head as she watched the old man take charge.
-Her eyes fell on him still standing there observantly as she viewed him from the corner of her eyes, a small wrinkle appearing on her forehead, making the round Bindi take an oval shape as she looked at him with questioning eyes.
+Her eyes fell on him, still standing there observantly as she viewed him from the corner of her eyes, a small wrinkle appearing on her forehead, making the round Bindi take an oval shape as she looked at him with questioning eyes.
 That was when Partap realised he had been staring at her, still lost in his thoughts.
 Cursing his unchivalrous manner inwardly, he stepped back and walked to the stables.

-Before he could be briefed about his job, Rao Ramrakh Punwar had himself come to the stable, his eyes reflecting an apology as he narrated that his guards made a terrible mistake by not letting him in.
+Before he could be briefed about his job, Rao Ramrakh Punwar had himself come to the stable, his eyes reflecting an apology as he narrated that his guards had made a terrible mistake by not letting him in.

 “Yes Hukum.”
 The older looking man agreed, “I was just instructing him to take charge of feeding and cleaning some of the horses.”

 “Some?”
 Raoji looked alarmed.
 “Um… why don’t you let him take care of Bijli?”
 He suggested.
-Kunwar Partap stared at the unsure looking man.
+Kunwar Partap stared at the unsure-looking man.

 “But Hukum, the Rajkumarisa trusts me with her horse.”
 He looked reluctant.